It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 The surrounding area is lined with high‑end boutiques and elegant cafés, perfect for people‑watching or enjoying an espresso while soaking in the ambiance.
 The terrace of Cafe de Paris is my favorite to grab a drink and car watch from.

-Monaco-Ville and Le Rocher
+Monaco-Ville aka Le Rocher

 MONACO OLD TOWN TOUR BUS